gulyaasferenc/simple-user-tasks/README.md

 ## Simple user-tasks

 > - Basic mvc project with CRUDL Rest Api
-> - A cron job is started with the service that check enDate property of the pending tasks and set done status if that time is already passed.
+> - A cron job is started with the service that check endDate property of the pending tasks and set done status if that time is already passed.

 ### How to start